 On November 14, 2016, Adobe Analytics changed the way some data is processed for customers using Analytics reporting for Target (A4T).
 These changes bring Adobe Target data into better alignment with the data model for Adobe Analytics .
 These changes were rolled out for all customers using A4T.
 These changes specifically address an issue where some customers have noticed an inflated visitor count when Target activities are running.

-Note that this change is not retroactive.
+This change is not retroactive.
 If your historical reports show inflated counts, and you would like to exclude them from your reports, you can create a virtual report suite, as explained below.

 The mbox.js library does not support redirect offers with A4T.
 Your implementation must use at.js.